itsmostafa/certified-aws-developer-associate-notes/2-aws-deep-dive/monitoring-and-audit/cloudtrail.md

 - Provides governance, compliance and audit for your AWS Account
 - CloudTrail is enabled by default!
-- Get an history of events / API calls made within your AWS Account by:
+- Get a history of events / API calls made within your AWS Account by:
     - Console
     - SDK
     - CLI